 DOE and its contractors are actively involved in cleanups of a number of SWMUs at the Paducah Site.
-These cleanups are being accomplished in accordance with the HWMFP and PGDP FFA, DOE/OR/07-1707.
+These cleanups are being accomplished in accordance with the HWMFP and Federal Facility Agreement for the Paducah Gaseous Diffusion Plant, DOE/OR/07-1707 (PGDP FFA).
 The FFA requires that DOE submit to KEEC information regarding investigation and remediation of the SWMUs.
 This information is contained in (1) Remedial Investigation/Feasibility Study Work Plans for investigations of SWMUs and (2) Removal Action Work Plans and Remedial Action Work Plans for cleanup/remediation of the SWMUs.
 These work plans are submitted to EPA and KEEC for approval prior to the investigations, removals, or remediations.
 These work plans contain the scope of the project and provisions (e.g., project-specific BMPs, in which DOE outlines measures to be taken during the investigation, removal, or remediation to prevent further migration of the SWMU pollutants and subsequent environmental degradation).
 The submittal of these work plans shall fulfill DOE's obligation to address as separate sections under the BMP Plan the scope of the activity and the steps taken to prevent further migration of the pollutants to local watersheds and subsequent degradation.

-Section IV of the PGDP FFA, "RCRA, CERCLA, and KPDES Coordination," commits the regulatory agencies involved in the SWMU investigation/cleanup to ensure that information such as the work plans pertaining to the SWMU investigation and remediation is shared among the regulatory agencies.
+Section IV of the PGDP FFA, "RCRA/CERCLA and KPDES Coordination," commits the regulatory agencies involved in the SWMU investigation/cleanup to ensure that information such as the work plans pertaining to the SWMU investigation and remediation is shared among the regulatory agencies.